QinZelin/DSQNet/README.md

 ### Installation

 The code framework is mainly borrowed from open-cd.
-Thus
+Thus,

-Please refer to [opencd-README.md](https://github.com/likyoo/open-cd/blob/main/README.md) for installing main packeges such as python, pytorch, etc.
+please refer to [opencd-README.md](https://github.com/likyoo/open-cd/blob/main/README.md) for installing main packeges such as python, pytorch, etc.

 If there is some problem running the BMQNet, please try the following environment:
 - Python 3.8.18